 Many researchers, linguist, archaeologist or historian, can fluently speak Latin.
 That explains why the status of Latin is still a subject for debate in the scientific community.

-Latin classes are still part of the curriculum of individual schools in the UK, and roughly 10,000 students take a GSCE in Latin.
+Latin lessons are still part of the curriculum of individual schools in the UK, and roughly 10,000 students take a GSCE in Latin.
 Learning Latin vocabulary and grammar can be a condition to join specific university courses.

 Some scientists consider Latin as a living language as it survived through what is today the Romance languages (French, Spanish, Portuguese, ...).